thbaumbach/emojipacks/README.md

 # emojipacks-local (WORK-IN-PROGRESS)

 > CLI to bulk upload emojis to your Slack!
-Pimped to accept local files/directories instead of YAML
+Pimped to accept a local directory containing the emojis instead of a YAML file

 Forked from [lambtron's emojipack](https://github.com/lambtron/emojipacks)